markwoodhall/clj-ravendb/README.md

 ## Status

-This is currently a work in progress and under active development, its not stable or production ready.
+This is currently a work in progress and under active development, it is liable to substantial change.
+It currently has the following features:

+* Store new documents
+* Load documents
+* Store new indexes
+* Query indexes
+* Replication aware

 ## Installation